MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Core/About/about_Scopes.md

 You can use a PowerShell module to share and deliver PowerShell tools.
 A module is a unit that can contain cmdlets, scripts, functions, variables, aliases, and other useful items.
-Unless explicitly defined, the items in a module aren't accessible outside the module.
+Unless explicitly exported (using `Export-ModuleMember` or the module manifest), the items in a module aren't accessible outside the module.
 Therefore, you can add the module to your session and use the public items without worrying that the other items might override the cmdlets, scripts, functions, and other items in your session.

-By default, modules are loaded into the top-level of the current _session state_ not the current _scope_.
-The current session state could be a module session state or the global session state.
-Adding a module to a session does not change the scope.
-If you are in the global scope, then modules are loaded into the global session state.
-Any exports are placed into the global tables.
+By default, modules are loaded into the root-level (global) scope of the runspace.
+Importing a module doesn't change the scope.
-If you load module2 from _within_ module1, module2 is loaded into the session
-state of module1 not the global session state.
-Any exports from module2 are placed at the top of the module1 session state.
-If you use `Import-Module -Scope local`, then the exports are placed into the current scope object rather than at the top level.
-If you are _in a module_ and use `Import-Module -Scope global` (or `Import-Module -Global`) to load another module, that module and its exports are loaded into the global session state instead of the module's local session state.
-This feature was designed for writing module that manipulate modules.
-The **WindowsCompatibility** module does this to import proxy modules into the global session state.

-Within the session state, modules have their own scope.
+Within the session, modules have their own scope.
 Consider the following module `C:\temp\mod1.psm1`:

 ```powershell